-Pin brushes are a good choice for long haired dogs because the bristles have a wide space between them that allows for a gentle yet thorough brushing.
+Pin brushes are a good choice for long-haired dogs because the bristles have a wide space between them that allows for gentle yet thorough brushing.

 Look for a pin brush that has all wire pins.
 A brush with all wire pins will effectively remove any loose hair and tangles from your dog.

 Avoid a pin brush that has rubberized tips.
 I find that the rubberized tips are not effective at all in removing any tangles or loose hair.
 The tips are too big and smooth to be able to grip anything.

 Because pin brushes are so gentle and massaging, your dog will likely enjoy the brushing experience.
 This will allow you to be able to brush your dog more frequently.